aadishv/beta/src/content/posts/robotics-2.md

 title: "Robotics 2: 315P (High Stakes)"
 ---

 This is the second part of what will soon become a four- or five-part series.
-The first two parts are able my time on the robotics team 315P.
+The first two parts are about my time on the robotics team 315P.

 Here are the previous posts: